-If you launch an app from Launchpad or from the Applications folder in OS X, and that app isn’t already located in your dock, the app will disappear from the dock upon closing it.
-That’s the desirable result for apps that you run occasionally, but for apps that you launch and run all of the time, it may be best to keep that app as a permanent fixture in the dock.
+If you launch an app from Launchpad or from the Applications folder in macOS, and that app isn’t already located in your Dock, the app will disappear from the Dock upon closing it.
+That’s the desirable result for apps that you run occasionally, but for apps that you launch and run all of the time, it may be best to keep that app as a permanent fixture in the Dock.

-If you ever want to remove an app from the dock, just right-click on the app icon in the dock → Options → and deselect Keep in Dock if the app is running.
+If you ever want to remove an app from the Dock, just right-click on the app icon in the dock → Options → and deselect Keep in Dock if the app is running.
 Upon closing the app, it will disappear from the dock.
-You can also simple drag and hold a non-running app outside of the dock to make it disappear, or right-click on the app icon in the dock → Options → and select Remove From Dock if the app isn’t running.
+You can also simply drag and hold a non-running app outside of the dock to make it disappear, or right-click on the app icon in the Dock → Options → and select Remove From Dock if the app isn’t running.

 I understand that this may be old news to seasoned Mac veterans, but since the Mac has been selling so well as of late, there are bound to be lots of newbies that haven’t fully grasped how the Dock works on Mac.
 Please sound off in the comments section if you have anything additional to add to help fellow readers.